-- 5.5.34 Work with area municipalities to protect the Automatic Action Zones, as defined in the Provincial Nuclear Response Plans for the Darlington and Pickering Nuclear Generating stations, from encroachment by sensitive land uses to the greatest extent possible, as follows: - a) the Automatic Action Zone for Darlington Nuclear Generation Station includes all lands that are between Courtice Road and Martin Road, from the Lake Ontario shoreline to Darlington Baseline Road.
-New sensitive land uses are not permitted, unless already designated as a permitted use by the Clarington Official Plan as approved by the Region on June 19, 2017; - b) the Automatic Action Zone for the Pickering Nuclear Generation Station includes lands between Whites Road and Duffins Creek, from the Lake Ontario shoreline to Highway 401.
+- b) the Automatic Action Zone for the Pickering Nuclear Generation Station includes lands between Whites Road and Duffins Creek, from the Lake Ontario shoreline to Highway 401.
 This includes extensive existing residential areas.
-New development which proposes a sensitive land use within this area are required to minimize and mitigate potential adverse impacts; and - c) any development proposal for a sensitive land use within an Automatic Action Zone, where permitted, shall be supported by a study which considers all regional and provincial planning requirements, land use compatibility, including any applicable guidelines and emergency planning measures.
+New development which proposes a sensitive land use within this area are encouraged to minimize and mitigate potential adverse impacts where possible; and - c) any development proposal for a sensitive land use within an Automatic Action Zone, were permitted, shall be supported by a study which considers all regional and provincial planning requirements, land use compatibility, including any applicable guidelines and emergency planning measures.